-A Community Land Trust is a community-led mechanism for holding land in perpetuity for use by communities.
-Originally CLT's developed out of ideas of common ownership and the stewardship of land or natural resources for future wider community benefit.
+Community Land Trust's developed from ideas of common ownership and the stewardship of land or natural resources for future wider community benefit.

 CLT’s first developed in rural locations in the US in the late 60’s and later in the 80’s in urban city spaces.
 The mechanism or model grew out of community activism, working from the civil rights movement and the idea of a ‘liveable city’.
 The model puts an emphasis on stewardship not speculation.

 Over time, local communities have developed ways to ethically own and manage land that benefits people both in the present and for the future.
 Under this model, land is owned by the CLT forever.
 Land is leased by the Trust for activities, homes, buildings and structures that the community agrees are of benefit to the community.